MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-guests.md

   - M365-collaboration
 ms.reviewer: sbhatta
 search.appverid: MET150
-description: Turn on or turn off the guest access feature in Microsoft Teams. ms.custom:
+description: Learn about how to turn on or turn off the guest access feature in Microsoft Teams as an Office 365 admin. ms.custom:
   - NewAdminCenter_Update
+  - seo-marvel-apr2020
 f1.keywords:
 - CSH
 ms.custom: ms.teamsadmincenter.orgwidesettings.guestaccess.turnonguestaccessarticle